bhavya1802/Introduction-to-Data-Science/README.md

 # Introduction-to-Data-Science
-This contains the class notes and Assignments for IST 687 at Syracuse University by Prof. Christopher Dunham
+This contains the Assignments for IST 687 at Syracuse University by Prof. Christopher Dunham

 # Key Learnings:
 1. Identify a problem and the data needed for addressing the problem.